 As life progresses, hormonal changes will also have an impact.
 With the onset of the menopause a drop in oestrogen levels may slow the production of elastic fibres.

-Urea is one of the bodies own natural moisturising factors, NMF, manufactured in the body.
+Urea is one of the natural moisturising factors, NMF, which is naturally manufactured in the body.
 This makes it ideal for treating dryness.
 Urea is a key ingredient across all products of the Eucerin Urea range.

 Also naturally occurring in skin, Hyaluronic Acid has high water binding capacities.
 It improves skin regeneration and enhances the diffusion of nutrients.
 It is the effectiveness of Hyaluronic Acid on both dry skin and wrinkles that makes it particularly useful against age-induced dryness.

 Eucerin’s Hyaluron-Filler range, including the Hyaluron-Filler Eye Cream has been specially formulated to tackle the first signs of ageing such as fine lines and wrinkles.
 Eucerin's unique blend of high- and low-molecular Hyaluronic Acid and Glycine Saponin delivers a targeted approach to visibly plumping up the appearance of even the deepest wrinkles for a rejuvenated look.